Muddy Best Schools Guide: St Michael’s Prep School

 Not for: Anyone who wants old school tradition and ceremony – no natty, bow-tie-wearing Heads talking about generations of family here.
 That’s not to say that this school isn’t traditional in the manners and good decent behaviour kind of way, but it’s a progressive school, looking to the future, far from stuffy and dwelling on the past.

 Dare to disagree?!
 Don’t take my word for it!
-Have a look for yourself at the Prep School Summer Open Morning, on Wed 10 May, 8.45am – 11.30am.
+Have a look for yourself at the Open Morning on 4 Oct 2017, 08.45am – 11.30am.
 For more info and to book, click here.